 5. Rocky Mountain

-Rocky Mountain though not very long (it only takes ca 1,5 hour to the summit) has been equipped with quite few steps and ladders along the way, and if there is one thing I don't like when hiking are, you guessed it, steps.
+Rocky Mountain though not very long (it only takes ca 1,5 hour to the summit) has been equipped with quite few steps and ladders along the way, and if there is one thing I don't like when hiking are, you guessed it, steps and ladders.

 If you're craving more adventure then try to get up there just before sunrise.
 Just make sure you come prepared!
 The mirador at the top looks directly east over Lake Wanaka and more importantly, toward the sunrise.